-Finding work in sports can be tough because the industry is highlighly competitive.
-And if you’re starting your career over in a field you used to work in, you’re going up against fresh new graduates, who employers might give preference.
+Finding work in sports can be tough because the industry is highly competitive.
+And if you’re starting your career over in a field you used to work in; you’re going up against fresh new graduates, who employers might give preference to.

 However, there are several ways you can stand out from the crowd.
 According to our 2017 survey, many employers prefer candidates who are actively engaged in the industry.
 For example, those who join professional organizations and share industry content on social media are more likely to catch an employer’s interest than those who don’t.

 Additionally, a referral goes a long way — 60 percent of employers say they give referred candidates more attention and consideration than other candidates.